Use of Vehicles Other Than School Buses for Pupil Transportation

-Successful completion of the requirements allows school districts in Ohio to use drivers and authorized vehicles to meet transportation needs in compliance with state regulations.
-For more information see Training/Van-Drivers
+Driver qualifications and personnel requirements are mandated by Ohio law for drivers of alternative vehicles used for pupil transportation.
+Successful completion of these requirements allows schools and districts in Ohio to use drivers and authorized vehicles to meet transportation needs in compliance with state regulations.

 FAQ